Computational-Mechanics-Materials-Lab/AMPES/README.md

 ## Input YAML

-AMTech interprets print parameters using a YAML format file with the following common parameters:
+AMPES interprets print parameters using a YAML format file with the following common parameters:

 * `interval` \[`int`\]: the number of points interpolated between every two points of the gcode file
 * `layer_height` \[`int`, `float`\]: the height to increase z value by between every layer in mm